|

 Literacy and Biliteracy

 This session examines the basic tenants of literacy theory through the lens of language learning.
-It places a heavy emphasis on understanding and evaluating material from the perspective of language learning and language enrichment.
-It provides tools to help this process and hands-on practice with real classroom materials.
-The goal is to equip staff to help their learners access written text and writing, accelerating the literacy process through support tools and methods.
+Through examining and evaluating material from the perspective of language learning and language enrichment, teachers will develop strategies to support literacy development for all students.
 Participants will work in levelled groups for this session (Early Years, Primary, Secondary).

 Assessment with Empathy and Accuracy

-This module focuses on building understanding of the different issues arising from assessment in a second language.
+This session focuses on building understanding of the different issues arising from assessment in a second language.
 It provides a model of fair assessment based on the stages of language learning.
 Staff will leave with a renewed vision of the different types of assessment available and needed in their classrooms.
 They will know how to adapt assessments to allow language learners to show progress independent of language skills.
-This module is available in early, middle or secondary school specialisations.

 Multilingual Pedagogies: At the intersection of language and learning